yetanalytics/lrsql/doc/oidc.md

 #### Client Template

 The LRS Admin UI uses [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) to manage communication with the OIDC identity provider.
-For some providers it may be necessary to customize client configuration in which case the `LRSQL_OIDC_CLIENT_TEMPLATE` (`lrs.oidcClientTemplate`) variable can be set.
+For some providers it may be necessary to customize client configuration in which case the `LRSQL_OIDC_CLIENT_TEMPLATE` (`webserver.oidcClientTemplate`) variable can be set.
 Note that the `redirect_uri` and `post_logout_redirect_uri` will be set by the Admin UI client and should not be provided.

 ### Identity Providers